 International evidence shows that some of the main drivers of violence against women include disrespect, lack of support for gender equality and rigid or stereotypical gender roles1.

-It’s why the Victorian State Government Respect Women: Call It Out ad campaign is so important in encouraging men to intervene and call out sexism and gender inequality in those familiar social settings - at the pub, at the BBQ or in the workplace.
+It’s why initiatives such as the Victorian State Government’s Respect Women: Call It Out ad campaign from earlier this year are so important in encouraging men to intervene and call out sexism and gender inequality in those familiar social settings - at the pub, at a casual BBQ or in the workplace.

-Fostering a culture of inclusive of all – another core AGL value – sets a tone of respect and trust by holding us and our behaviours to account, and by helping to reinforce daily practices that promote gender equality.
-It’s a contributing factor to AGL’s exceeding the 40% target for women in the senior leadership pipeline.
+Fostering a culture of Inclusive of all – another core AGL value – sets a tone of respect and trust by holding us and our behaviours to account, and by helping to reinforce daily practices that promote inclusion and gender equality.
+It’s a contributing factor to AGL exceeding our 40% target for women in the senior leadership pipeline.
 We know however, there’s still more we can do and learn.

-As a leader in a company with 3.6 million customers and 3,600 employees, the impact my behaviour and my daily practice – as well as yours - supports a shared goal of respect and equality for every Australian.
-Making a commitment to call it out, not be a bystander and eliminate gender bias and discrimination, fosters safe spaces for people in the workplace and at home.
+As a leader in a company with 3.6 million customers and 3,600 employees, it’s important that my behaviour and daily practice, and yours too - supports a shared goal of respect and equality for every Australian.
+Making a commitment to call it out, to not be a bystander and to eliminate gender bias and discrimination, fosters safe spaces for people in the workplace and at home.
 It starts with me, it starts with all of us.

 1 Our Watch, Australia’s National Research Organisation for Women’s Safety and VicHealth (2015) Change the story: A shared framework for the primary prevention of violence against women and their children in Australia, Our Watch, Melbourne, Australia